Arco Products Co. v. May

 The practice is not oriented toward routine residential transactions or boundary disputes of modest scope.
 Matters are accepted where the financial exposure and legal complexity justify the engagement.

 Real property matters reward preparation.
 Title searches, expert title reports, appraisals, and survey evidence define the trial.
-The flat-fee model means this preparation is unconstrained — every document is reviewed, every title chain is traced, every expert who should be retained is retained.
+That preparation is unconstrained — every document is reviewed, every title chain is traced, every expert who should be retained is retained.

 As in all of Mr. McKenna's matters, preparation is also what produces settlement.
 Opposing counsel evaluate exposure against the defense they expect to face.
 When the engagement is known to be trial-ready from day one, the calculus shifts.